sancakerkan/ATM-Machine-UnitTesting/README.md

 1. **Using IntelliJ IDEA:**
     - Open the project.
-    - Navigate to `com.atm.ATM`.
+    - Navigate to `src/main/java/ATM.java`.
     - Right-click `ATM.java` and select `Run 'ATM.main()'`.

 2. **Using Eclipse:**
     - Open the project.
-    - Navigate to `src/main/java/com/atm/ATM.java`.
+    - Navigate to `src/main/java/ATM.java`.
     - Right-click `ATM.java` and select `Run As` > `Java Application`.